FREEDOM FLAG FOUNDATION BOARD

 Originally from Helena, Montana, Molly joined the Freedom Flag Foundation in 2019.
 Molly, and her family moved to Richmond in 2012 upon the retirement of her husband, Matt, from the U.S. Army.
 Prior to Richmond, Molly, and her family lived in the United Kingdom, Texas, Illinois, Korea, New York, South Carolina, North Carolina, and Wisconsin!
 September 11, 2001 holds many memories for Molly for all the obvious reasons, but specifically because of the events of that day, her husband would begin a series of deployments that would span ten years.
 In those years, Molly worked extensively with organizations helping families whose spouses were deployed into combat zones, and families who had lost a Soldier in combat.
 Molly holds a bachelor’s degree from Mount Mary University in Milwaukee, Wisconsin, and a master’s degree from Cambridge University in Cambridge, England.
 Molly is married to Matthew, a retired LTC in the U.S. Army.
 They have two children, Amelia (11), and Augustus (9), and are proud parents to Lulu the deaf Wonder Bulldog.

-Karen Liu is an Implementation Project Manager at Monument Consulting.
+Karen Liu is the Director of Culture and Development at Monument Consulting.
 A native of New Jersey, she moved down to Richmond after graduating from Cornell University in 2003.
 After her first GORUCK endurance event in 2013, she began to get more involved with her local and national veteran communities, volunteering and leading events to honor those that fought for our country.
 In 2017 she joined the Travis Manion Foundation (TMF) as the Lead Race Director for the Richmond 9/11 Heroes Run.
 The TMF empowers Veterans, Gold Star Families and at risk youth through acts of service and they hold 9/11 Heroes Runs across the country to honor the sacrifices of those heroes from September 11th and the wars since.
 Through the 9/11 Heroes Run, she met several board members of the Freedom Flag Foundation and admired their passion to educate our youth and to Never Forget.
-She currently serves as the Secretary of the Freedom Flag Foundation.

 RICHARD N. MELITO